gebim/win10---GPU-passthrough-on-Ubuntu/README.md

    resolution: 1920x1200
    weight: 4
    ```
-1. Compile looking-glass from source.
+11. Compile looking-glass from source.
 Change the directory into `looking-glass-B6/` and create a build directory: `mkdir client/build`.
-Enter this directory: `cd client/build/` and do a `cmake ../` and `make`
+Enter this directory: `cd client/build/` and do a `cmake ../` and `make`.
-A successful compilation looks like this:
+12. A successful compilation looks like this:
     ```
     [100%] Linking CXX executable looking-glass-client
     [100%] Built target looking-glass-client